openebs-archive/openebs-docs/docs/snapshots.md

 wget https://raw.githubusercontent.com/openebs/external-storage/release/openebs/ci/snapshot/snapshot_claim.yaml
 ```

 You can edit this *snapshot_claim.yaml* with required name for new PVC.
-Once you have done with modification of the file, apply the file using the following command.
+Once you are done with modification of the file, apply the file using the following command.

 ```
 kubectl apply -f snapshot_claim.yaml <namespace>